aidanmontare-edu/groupme-art/README.md

 - live updating

 ## Get Involved
 Contact the author with your ideas!
-Or, on an issue or pull request if you have anything you'd like to contribute.
+Or, add an issue or pull request if you have anything you'd like to contribute.